joeweller/f2b-nuke/README.md

 Interactive script.. no args

 This script assumes the following:
-You have fail2ban installed, as well as sed, wc, grep, cat and bash It also assumes that you are running with a non-root user and require sudo to call fail2ban-client
+You have fail2ban installed, as well as wc, grep, cat and bash It also assumes that you are running with a non-root user and require sudo to call fail2ban-client

 # Usage